Sunday, June 30, 2024

 This element of formalising exists within the structure of individual stories, but also on the broader span of the gospels too.
 Such as the way incidents from Jesus early life are composed to prefigure or foreshadow what happens later in his life.
 The story of Lazarus prefigures that of Jesus's own Resurrection, for example.
 The use of Old Testament prophecies provides justification forJesus being the Messiah, and Jesus then prophesys his own crucifixion and the ressurection, which then happens exactly as he has predicted.
 The whole of the New Testament Gospels is stuffed to the gills with a sequence of prophecies being fulfilled.
 Mutually reinforcing the central proposition of why Jesus is who he says he is.
 None of this is happening by happenstance, it has to have all been foretold by God or his prophets, somewhere in an obscurely versed biblical paragraph.

-Jesus is represented, sometimes simultaneously, on three mythic levels, as the son of man historical figure, as an archetypal Messiah/Saviour figure, and on more cosmic figure as the Son of God. ( Father, Son & Holy Spirit ) There is ongoing debate about whether the grammatical gender of the Holy Spirit is being mistranslated.
+Jesus is represented, sometimes simultaneously, on three mythic levels, as the son of man historical figure, as an archetypal Messiah/Saviour figure, and as a more cosmic figure the Son of God. ( Father, Son & Holy Spirit ) There is ongoing debate about whether the grammatical gender of the Holy Spirit is being mistranslated.
 In Hebrew grammar the word for Spirit is feminine, in Greek its neuter, and in Latin its masculine.
 Its therefore possible that the Trinity could originally have been an archetypal triad of Father, Son & Mother.

 Obviously this is conjectural, because no Aramaic source for the gospels has yet to be found to confirm any grammatical gender swapping.
 Interestingly though, in some of the so called 'Gnostic' Gospels the Holy Spirit is represented through the feminine archetypal figure Sophia, regarded as an ultimate authority and dispenser of spiritual wisdom.